Adapted from The Elijah Blessing: An Undivided Heart

 My heartcry

-Lord God, open our eyes to the two-headed evil that Ahab and Jezebel embodied – the evil that still works through controlling people acting in tandem, to wreak havoc today.
+Lord God, open our eyes to the two-headed evil that Ahab and Jezebel embodied – the spiritual evil that still works through controlling people acting in tandem, to wreak havoc among your people today.3

 Myth 3

-We think that if we follow Christ and keep our heads down, Ahab and Jezebel will leave us alone.
+If we follow Christ and keep our heads down, evil will leave us alone.

 Naivete